Fuad Qalaf

 Fuad Mohamed Qalaf (Fu'aad Maxamed Khalaf, فؤاد محمد خلف; born 28 March 1965), also known as Fuad Shangole, is a Somali-Swedish militant who is a senior member of Al-Shabaab.

-Working as a cleric in Sweden during the 90s and early 2000s, he returned to Somalia in 2004 and eventually became a senior figure within the Islamic Courts Union (ICU).
-Following the collapse of the ICU during the Ethiopian invasion of 2006 he fled Somalia but returned to become a top official within Al-Shabaab.
-Qalaf was the first senior Al-Shabaab official to publicly criticize the groups leader Ahmed Abdi Godane.
-In 2012, the United States government put out a bounty on Qalaf.
+Working as a cleric in Sweden during the 1990s and early 2000s, he returned to Somalia in 2004 and eventually became a senior figure within the Islamic Courts Union (ICU).
+Following the collapse of the ICU during the Ethiopian invasion of 2006 he fled Somalia but returned to become a top official within the Al-Shabaab Islamist militant group.
+Qalaf was the first senior Al-Shabaab leader to publicly criticize the group's leader Ahmed Abdi Godane.
+In 2012, the United States put out a bounty on Qalaf.

-Presently he holds a seat on Al-Shabaab's Shura Council and is believed to head the groups operations in Puntland state.
+Presently he holds a seat on Al-Shabaab's Shura Council and is believed to head the group's operations in Puntland state.
 He helped lead al-Shabaab's invasion of Ethiopia during 2022.

 Biography

 Born in Mogadishu, Qalaf came to Sweden as an asylum seeker in 1992 and later received Swedish citizenship.
 Qalaf comes from the Harti sub-clan of the wider Darod.
-He lived in Sweden for twelve years, most of the time preaching as an Imam at mosque in the Rinkeby district in Stockholm (Swedish: Rinkebymoskén).
+He lived in Sweden for twelve years, most of the time preaching as an Imam at a mosque in the Rinkeby district in Stockholm (Swedish: Rinkebymoskén).
 As such, he worked to influence young Muslims about Jihad.
-He was openly sympathetic towards al-Qaeda and collected money towards financing the Islamic Courts Union in Somalia as well as recruiting youth to both the Islamic Courts Union and later also to al-Shabaab.
+Qalaf collected money towards financing the Islamic Courts Union (ICU) in Somalia as well as recruiting youth to both the ICU and later also to al-Shabaab.
+He was also reportedly openly sympathetic towards al-Qaeda.
 He was also a prolific lecturer at the Bellevue Mosque in Gothenburg.

-In 2004, Qalaf returned to Somalia together with his family during the rise of the Islamic Courts Union.
-Following the conquest of Mogadishu in mid-2006, Qalaf went on to serve in the Department of Education under the newly formed ICU-government.
+In 2004, Qalaf returned to Somalia together with his family during the rise of the ICU.
+Following the ICU's capture of Mogadishu in mid-2006, Qalaf went on to join the Department of Education under the newly formed ICU-government.
+In this role, he had pushed to begin teaching students military tactics for the purpose of national defense.
+He opened training camps for youth during summer vacation from school.
 After the Ethiopian invasion of Somalia in December 2006 and the subsequent fall of the ICU-government, Qalaf and other ICU leaders fled the country.
 In April 2007, he was reported to be living in Kenya.
-Qalaf returned to Somalia again during 2007/2008 to be a prominent leader in Al-Shabaab.
-He was alleged to be behind the killing of Aisha Duhulow in Kismayo during late 2008.
-In 2010, he was the target of two different assassination attempts.
-Hizbul Islam, an Islamist group then rivaling Al-Shabaab, reportedly targeted him with a road side bomb in February of that year.
+Qalaf returned to Somalia again during 2007/2008 to be a prominent al-Shabaab militant leader.

+In April 2010, Qalaf was designated a terrorist by the US government.
+Later that year he was the target of two assassination attempts.
+Hizbul Islam, another Islamist militant group then rivaling al-Shabaab, reportedly targeted him in a roadside bombing in February of that year.
 In May, he was targeted by unknown assailants in the Bakaara Market of Mogadishu.
-By the end of 2010, Qalaf became the first senior figure in the organization publicly criticized the leader of Al-Shabaab, Ahmed Godane, for having “hidden agendas,” after the Al-Shabaab attacked Hizbul Islam forces.
-Qalaf increasingly split with Godane due to attacks he carried out on Hizbul Islam while its leader, Hassan Dahir Aweys, was negotiating with Al-Shabaab.
-Godane opposed a Hizbul Islam/Al-Shabaab merger, while Qalaf supported it.
+By the end of 2010, Qalaf became the first senior figure in the organization who publicly criticized the leader of al-Shabaab, Ahmed Godane, for having “hidden agendas,” after the al-Shabaab attacked Hizbul Islam forces.